 Soaking Up Summer in Bloomington, Indiana

 If I can't be on a beach with my toes in the sand and surfing the salty waves a big blue lake will do.
 I got hooked on paddle boarding when we lived in Hawaii and love having this huge lake ten minutes from town.
 If you don't have your own paddling gear check out IU Outdoor Adventure for rentals.
 They have a wide variety of gear and it's extremely affordable.
 Don't want to do the work?
-You can rent boats from Paynetown Recreation Area.
+You can rent a pontoon or kayak for a day of cruising.

-Ride down the B-Line (urban walking biking trail) and stop by Le Petite Cafe for a bite, croque madame and crepes are my favorite.
-Then meander through the farmers market to do some shopping (and maybe some more eating), and enjoy the people watching.
+The Bloomington Community Farmers' Market is the largest in the state and one of the most popular activities on Saturday mornings.
+I can't shop if I'm hungry so my first stop is usually Le Petite Cafe on the B-Line Trail for a bite; croque madame and crepes are my favorite.
+After a snack, meander through the market to do some shopping (and maybe some more eating) and enjoy the people watching.
 The Farmers Market is open from April-November.

 My favorite patio in town is Cardinal Spirits, hands down!
-It's right on the B-Line making it really bike friendly and is the perfect place to soak up some sunshine and enjoy a cocktail.
-Bonus: On Tuesdays they create special tiki drinks and most nights you can enjoy delicious Mexican food from the La Poblana food truck.
+It's right on the B-Line making it easy to get to by bike and the perfect place to soak up some sunshine and enjoy a cocktail.
+If you're in Bloomington midweek, Tiki Tuesday is a must and they now offer a full dinner menu seven days a week and brunch on the weekends.

 Charles Deam Wilderness